Eddie-Wang1120/DeepEP/README.md

 | 16384 | 64 | 2249.35 | 1601.98 | 28.78% |
 | 32768 | 64 | 4491.68 | 3207.10 | 28.6% |

-### Highlights
+## Highlights
+> [!IMPORTANT]
+>

-- Gains are largest in communication-bound, compute-sparse regimes, matching the direction MoE architectures are evolving toward with layer-wise heterogeneous compute cost and increasingly sparse expert designs.
+> - TeraMOE delivers up to **1.30x** speedup in communication-bound, compute-sparse regimes, matching the direction MoE architectures are evolving toward with layer-wise heterogeneous compute cost and increasingly sparse expert designs.
-- Speedup holds under expert load imbalance (peak-to-mean up to 3.0).
+> - Speedup holds under expert load imbalance: at a peak-to-mean ratio of **3.0**, TeraMOE still delivers up to **1.24x** speedup.
-- Activation memory is reduced by roughly 28% across EP sizes and token counts, which noticeably relieves end-to-end memory pressure.
+> - Activation memory is reduced by **27.79%-28.84%** across EP sizes and token counts, noticeably relieving end-to-end memory pressure.

 ## Architecture